Webhook (v2)

 Webhook AAD authentication

-When calling an endpoint that is secured by U4IDS, a token has to be sent in the authorization header, that is obtained from Azure Active Directory.
+When calling an endpoint that is secured by U4IDS, a token must be sent in the authorization header that is obtained from Azure Active Directory.
 Optionally some claims can be requested to be present in the token.
-When setting up such claims, in the values we can use the macros {{triggerId}} and {{tenant}}, they will be replaced with their actual values automatically.
+When setting up such claims in the values we can use the macros {{triggerId}} and {{tenant}}, and they will be replaced with their actual values automatically.

 Request Body